Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 # Look at scores from the models: resamp$score(msr("classif.ce"))
 ```

 Our classification error has improved.
 That is great!
-How do we improve further.
+How do we improve further?

 ##### Optimizing your model

 Many algorithms have parameters that can alter the performance of the model.
 For instance, a random forest can have different numbers of trees applied to the model.
-How do you know that you are tuning the algorithm appropriately?
+So how are you tuning the algorithm appropriately?

-Let's take a look at the different parameters available to the ranger package.
-There are 29 in all, but we will only look at the first few.
+Let's look at the different parameters available to the ranger package.
+There are 29, but we will only look at the first few.

 ```r